 [bold]Physician Accreditation [/bold] This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Cincinnati and Global Academy for Medical Education.
-The University of Cincinnati is accredited by the ACCME to provide continuing medical education for physicians. [bold]Physician Credit Designation [/bold] The University of Cincinnati designates this Live Activity for a maximum of 12.25 [italic] AMA PRA Category 1 Credits™.[/italic] [bold]Maintenance of Certification [/bold] ABPN Diplomates may select any CME activity relevant to their practice to count towards ABPN MOC requirements.
-[JALOGOGAME][PIM] [bold]Nursing Accreditation[/bold] In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Global Academy for Medical Education.
-Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team. [bold]Continuing Nursing Education [/bold] The maximum number of hours awarded for this Continuing Nursing Education activity is 12.25 (5.25 for the general sessions and 7.0 for attending the pre-conference workshops and Keynote Presentation) contact hours.
-Pharmacotherapy contact hours for Advance Practice Registered Nurses will be determined and indicated on your certificate. [bold]Physician Assistants Credit Designation [/bold] The American Academy of Physician Assistants (AAPA) accepts [italic] AMA PRA Category 1 Credit(s)™[/italic] from organizations accredited by the ACCME. [bold]American Board of Psychiatry and Neurology Maintenance of Certification[/bold] The American Board of Psychiatry and Neurology has reviewed the 2022 Psychopharmacology Update and has approved this program as part of a comprehensive CME program, which is mandated by the ABMS as a necessary component of maintenance of certification (MOC).
-The activity awards 12.25 [italic]AMA PRA Category 1 Credits[/italic].
-These credits are ABPN-approved as Self-Assessment credits.
+The University of Cincinnati is accredited by the ACCME to provide continuing medical education for physicians. [bold]Physician Credit Designation [/bold] The University of Cincinnati designates this Live Activity for a maximum of 15.5 [italic] AMA PRA Category 1 Credits™.[/italic] [bold]Maintenance of Certification [/bold] ABPN Diplomates may select any CME activity relevant to their practice to count towards ABPN MOC requirements.
+[JALOGOGAME][PIM] [bold]Jointly Accredited Provider [/bold] In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Global Academy for Medical Education.
+Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team. [bold]Continuing Nursing Education [/bold] The maximum number of hours awarded for this Continuing Nursing Education activity is 15.5 contact hours.
+Pharmacotherapy contact hours for Advance Practice Registered Nurses will be determined and indicated on your certificate. [bold]Continuing Pharmacy Education [/bold] Postgraduate Institute for Medicine designates this continuing education activity for 15.5 contact hours (1.350 CEUs) of the Accreditation Council for Pharmacy Education. [bold]Physician Assistants Credit Designation [/bold] The American Academy of Physician Assistants (AAPA) accepts [italic] AMA PRA Category 1 Credit(s)™[/italic] from organizations accredited by the ACCME. [bold]Disclosures & Conflict of Interest Resolution[/bold] UC and PIM adhere to ACCME Essential Areas, Standards, and Policies regarding industry support of continuing medical education, independence, and integrity.
+Disclosure of the planning committee and faculty's commercial relationships will be made known at the activity.
+Speakers are required to openly disclose any limitations of data and/or any discussion of any off-label, experimental, or investigational uses of drugs or devices in their presentations.